abecubed/myreads-react/README.md

 ## 🤝 Contributing

 This is a learning project, but suggestions and improvements are welcome!
 Please feel free to submit issues or pull requests.

+## 🔗 Credits

+Udacity Starter Code - this project is a fork from <https://github.com/udacity/nd0191-c1-myreads>